avazahedi/computational-mechanics/module_02/04_Stats_and_Montecarlo.md

 What should the histogram of `x` look like if Python is generating truly random numbers?

 ```{code-cell} ipython3
 x=np.random.rand(10000)
 plt.hist(x);
 ```

+If Python is generating truly random numbers, the histogram should look like a flat, horizontal line.

++++

 ## Examples of Monte Carlo models: